About integer-valued variants of the theta and 6j symbols: Quantum version

 \subsubsection{The quantum $\TET_q$ function (also called $\tetrahedron_{K,q}$)}

-This function is formally defined by the same expressions as in the classical case (see eq.~\ref{TET_definition}), with a simple modification: factorials should be replaced by $q$-factorials.
-Of course, the arguments are assumed to be $q$-admissible.
+This function is formally defined by the same expressions as in the classical case (see eq.~\ref{TET_definition}), with simple modifications: factorials should be replaced by $q$-factorials and the four triangles should be $q$-admissible.
 One defines

-where $J_q$ and $E_q$ are also obtained from the classical definition of $J$ and $E$ (sec.~\ref{sec:TET}) by replacing factorials by $q$-factorials.
+where $J_q$ and $E_q$ are again obtained from the classical definition of $J$ and $E$ (sec.~\ref{sec:TET}) by replacing factorials by $q$-factorials.